Harrison Barnes Reading Academy Summer Reading Buddies Site Supervisor

-Primary Function: The Reading Buddies Site Supervisor will assist Raising Readers in Story County (RRSC) and the Program Coordinator to achieve the goals of school readiness and reading proficiency for kindergarten through third grade students, including maintaining students who are at a proficient level.
+The Reading Buddies Site Supervisor will assist Raising Readers in Story County (RRSC) and the Program Coordinator to achieve the goals of school readiness and reading proficiency for kindergarten through third grade students, including maintaining students who are at a proficient level.
 Site Supervisor positions run Mid-May through the end of July.

 - The Site Supervisors will oversee all volunteer tutors (at 1-2 sites) and serve as a resource